 As the world gets more and more comfortable with technology like video chat and continues to prioritize speed over more traditional processes, it’s natural for industries to adapt to those preferences.

 Interactive teller machines are a great example of modernization in personal financing.
-These machines are essentially an evolved ATM, and while somewhat limited in utility, they’re providing an interesting option for banks and credit unions to serve customers in extremely rural or urban areas.
+These machines are essentially an evolved ATM, and while somewhat limited in utility, they’re providing an interesting option for financial institutions to serve customers in extremely rural or urban areas.